sqirradotdev/GDEProjectTemplate/README.md

     git clone --recurse-submodules https://github.com/sqirradotdev/GDEProjectTemplate.git
     ```
 2. Navigate to the cloned repo and go to `.vscode` folder.
 Depending on your platform, duplicate (copy & paste) the template `launch` file and rename it to exactly `launch.json`.
 Ex: Windows users should duplicate `launch.windows.json`.
+3. Open the cloned repo folder in VS Code.
+4. Edit the recently renamed `launch.json` in `.vscode` folder and make a few edits:
+    - Change the example Godot executable path to your path.
+    - (Optional) To use the debugger on the Godot Editor, append `--editor` in the arguments list.

 ### Usage